THE AMAZING and RELENTLESS HUMAN DEVELOPMENT of FOCUSING

 Not being now, but being on the way, is what focusing does, it was built that way, it's going somewhere which is not here, doing something which hasn't happened yet.

-The main difficulty it involves is on the level of selecting priorities, because doing everything which we want to do is impossible.
+The main practical difficulty it involves is on the level of selecting priorities, because doing everything which we want to do is impossible.
+But here again the focusing selecting system can help us to choose our priorities.

-So, focusing works best for practical things in the material world; but this same focusing learning system seems to work successfully for emotions, wants and pleasure.
+So, focusing works best for practical things in the material world; but this same focusing learning system also appears to work successfully for our emotions, wants and pleasure.

 And there seems to be nothing basically wrong or critically inefficient for survival, connected with having an emotional content to memories, or the consequent behavioural habitual ruts, aims, ambitions, and wants.